weyoss/redis-smq/README.md

 A simple high-performance Redis message queue for Node.js.

+For more details about RedisSMQ design see [https://medium.com/@weyoss/building-a-simple-message-queue-using-redis-server-and-node-js-964eda240a2a](https://medium.com/@weyoss/building-a-simple-message-queue-using-redis-server-and-node-js-964eda240a2a)

 ## Features

  * Persistent: No messages are lost in case of a consumer failure.